 All details contained within the application are kept confidential and will be used solely in connection with your application.
-They will used by officers and employees of the Combined Authority, Growth Platform and external assessors only for the purposes of assessing your application.
+They will be used by officers and employees of the Growth Platform, Combined Authority and external assessors only, for the purposes of assessing your application.

 Your details will not be shared with partner organisations other than with your agreement.
 As part of your application, you will be asked if you consent to us sharing your application details with relevant funders such as angel investors and venture capital firms.